 An age-old tradition is to go wait in line to sit in Santa’s lap and tell him what you want for Christmas.
 You eagerly sit on his knee and listen attentively to what he says, hoping he will promise you the things you want.

 Sometimes, on Christmas morning, you find that you can’t always trust Santa.
 But, there was a promise given over 700 years before Christ that you can take to the bank.
 Under the anointing and inspiration of the Holy Spirit, Isaiah promised that a child would be born and His name would tell His character.
+[A sermon preached by Dr. Arnold Lastinger.
+Publishee with permission]

 “For a child has been born to us, a son has been given to us.
 He shoulders responsibility and is called: Extraordinary Strategist, Mighty God, Everlasting Father, Prince of Peace.”
 (Isaiah 9:6)

-1. Wonderful counselor
+1. Wonderful Counselor

 A. He is worthy of wonder because incarnation defies human understanding, (Philippians 2:6-7).
 He was equal to God the Father (Philippians 2:6) Then why would God clothe Himself with humanity?
 Is it any wonder that the angels sang?
 That the shepherds rejoiced?
-That the magi travelled for two years?
+That the magi traveled for two years?
 Why would he love me so much?
 Why you?

 B. He is also the divine Counselor.
 He is a God who guides his people.
 The Christian God is the only one who loves His followers enough to become involved in their everyday lives.